 The Sixth Form Prospectus is attached to this article and includes the course content of each subject.

 Each subject follows the courses as laid out by the examining bodies.
-A list of the exam boards chosen for each subject is attached to this article.

 3. Pastoral Curriculum